Diocese of Wonju

-The Catholic Diocese of Wonju (Dioecesis Voniuensis) is a diocese of the Latin Church of the Catholic Church in located in Wonju, South Korea.
+The Diocese of Wonju (Dioecesis Voniuensis) is a diocese of the Latin Church of the Catholic Church in located in Wonju, South Korea.
 It is a suffragan to the Archdiocese of Seoul.

 History

-On 22 March 1965 Pope Paul VI established the Diocese of Wonju.
+On 22 March 1965, Pope Paul VI established the Diocese of Wonju.
 Churches in Hoengseong, Pyeongchang, Jecheon and Danyang was transferred to Diocese of Wonju on 1 May 1969.
 The diocese lost territory later that year when the Diocese of Andong was established on 29 May 1969.
 The diocese acquired a 40 percent share of Wonju Munwha Broadcasting Corporation in 1970.